 - 15.75" loadable area on Friction Welded Sleeves

 - 20kg barbell weight (+/- 100g)

 We are currently offering the ISF Dead Lift Bar in a polished bare steel shaft to maximize the aggressive knurling, a black oxide coating, which is a very thin coating also allowing for a good grip, and blue or red ceramic Cerakote.
 Note that with bare steel or black oxide, while great for maximizing grip, both options will require maintenance to prevent rusting.
-Also of importance, ceramic coatings due tend to wear from metal to metal contact.
+Also of importance, ceramic coatings due tend to wear with contact, especially from metal to metal contact.
 All sleeves for all options are hard chrome finish to help reduce sleeve wear between weight plates and barbell.
 The ISF Deadlift Bar weighs in at 20kg, or 44lb.